vanipoudwal/Term-4-RWD/README.md

 # Term-4-RWD
-This Repository Is Used To Write Responsive Web Design (jQuery + CSS + JS) Code.
+This repository is used to write Responsive Web Design (jQuery + CSS + JS) code.